Pike Place Market

 Except for one unhappy spirit, they enjoy

-The Pike Place Market is the center piece of Seattle’s 17 acre historic section.
-Like many other cities who have the foresight to renovate their historic city sections, tourists bring revenues into the city of Seattle, whether its taking the underground tour of the old Seattle of long ago, or shopping at the Pike Place Market, with such a glorious view of Seattle’s waterfront.
+The Pike Place Market is the centerpiece of Seattle’s seventeen-acre historic section.
+Like many other cities with the foresight to renovate their historic city sections, Seattle knows the importance of encouraging tourists to bring revenues into the city of Seattle, whether its from the underground tour of old Seattle, ghost tours, or from shopping at the Pike Place Market, with its glorious view of Seattle’s waterfront.

-It is no wonder that The Pike Place Market is extremely popular place for both residents and tourists alike.
-More than 600 small business vendors offer everything.
-Some offer fresh foods of every kind; fruits and vegetables to fresh fish and herbs.
-Others sell all kinds of flowers, a huge variety of beautiful arts and crafts of all kinds, Seattle souvenirs, books and other items.
+It is no wonder that The Pike Place Market is an extremely popular place for residents and tourists alike.
+More than 600 small business vendors offer everything they could ask for.
+Merchants offer fresh foods of every kind, from fruits and vegetables to meat, fresh fish and herbs.
+Others sell all kinds of flowers, a huge variety of beautiful arts and crafts, souvenirs, books and other items.
 It is the place to find just about anything!

-In 1907, the Seattle City council opened the Pike Place Market on a newly built four-block boardwalk along the waterfront called Pike Place, because of the rumors going around town that food prices were fixed.
+In 1907, the Seattle City council opened the Pike Place Market on a newly built four-block boardwalk along the waterfront, because of the rumors going around town that food prices were fixed.
 About a dozen farmers set up shop and found that people were eager to buy their produce at such fair prices.
-This land was considered sacred by the local Duwamish Indians, but they had no power or influence, so what they felt didn’t matter much.
+The land was developed over the objections of the local Duwamish Indians who considered it sacred, but they had no power or influence.

-The first building was built in 1907 as well, by a Pike Place landowner named Frank Goodwin, who made his fortune from Klondike gold.
-In the first ten years, a number of multi-level buildings were well built, most of which continue to make up the permanent arcades of the market today.
+The first building was built in 1907 by a Pike Place landowner named Frank Goodwin, who made his fortune from Klondike gold.
+In the first ten years, a number of multi-level buildings were erected, most of which continue to make up the permanent arcades of the market today.

-Because of the reasonable prices offered here, the market expanded during the Great Depression.
-After the Depression in the late 1930s, a number of other businesses, including hotels, restaurants and theaters were built in the Pike Place Market area.
-The city of Seattle proudly was able to say that Pike Place was “The Finest Public Market In The World.”
+Because of its reasonable prices, the market expanded during the Great Depression.
+In the late 1930s, other businesses, including hotels, restaurants and theaters were built in the Pike Place Market area.
+The city of Seattle boasted that Pike Place was “The Finest Public Market In The World.”

-During World War 2, the market continued to thrive, still the center of community activity.
+During World War 2, it continued to thrive, still the center of community activity.
 Dances were held here, organized by Boeing workers.
-They held the dances somewhere on the upper floor of the market.

-However, during the late 1940s and through the 1950s, new, suburban supermarkets took a big chunk of the business away from the Pike Place Market; not only because it was more convenient for people, but also because the large increase of motor traffic in the downtown area made it harder and annoying to go shopping there.
+However, during the late 1940s and through the 1950s, new, suburban supermarkets took a big chunk of the business away from the Pike Place Market, not only because they were more convenient for people, but also because the increased traffic in the downtown area made it harder to shop there.

-The Pike Place Market by the 1960s was still breaking even mainly due to the loyal arts and crafts small businesses and their customers.
-However, the sagging condition of the early 20th century buildings, who were looking not only long in the tooth, but bordering on being an eyesore and even dangerous, seemed to doom the Pike Place Market to the inevitable wrecking ball.
+Despite this, Pike Place Market was still breaking even in the 1960s, mainly due to the loyal arts and crafts small businesses and their customers.
+However, the sagging condition its early 20th century buildings, which were looking not only long in the tooth, but bordered on being a dangerous eyesore, seemed to doom the Pike Place Market to the wrecking ball.

-Thankfully, a motivated individual, a Seattle architect formed a group dedicated to this new cause; “Save the Market Campaign.”
-Through this group’s efforts, the voters in the Seattle area decided to establish a 17-acre historic district authorizing a newly formed Public Development Authority to renovate, repair and manage the Market’s main structures in the November 2, 1971 election.
+Thankfully, a motivated, dedicated preservation group sprang up: “Save the Market Campaign.”
+Through its efforts, Seattle voters established a seventeen-acre historic district authorizing a newly formed Public Development Authority to renovate, repair and manage the Market’s main structures in the election held on November 2nd, 1971.

-A big thank you is in order for the people of Seattle for establishing a historic section and revamping The Pike Place Market!!!
+A big thank you is in order for the people of Seattle for saving the Pike Place Market!